What's the Aim of GDPR?

 The DPO can also use the LogSentinel platform to describe the relations between the teams and entities, as well as the relations between the third parties so everything is easily accessed and represented to external auditors, higher management and stakeholders:

-Limitation to editing also acts as a considerable advantage – only limited amount of key employees can access and modify this tool.
+Limitation to editing also acts as a considerable advantage – only a limited amount of key employees can access and modify this tool.

 Advantages And Disadvantages of Using Centralised Logging System